Loupi/Frontenac/README.md

 Frontenac
 =========

 A .NET port of the [Tinkerpop Stack](http://www.tinkerpop.com/ "Title").

+## News
+* 2013-07-29 (http://velocitydb.com/ "VelocityDB") now supports Frontenac through it's (https://github.com/VelocityDB/VelocityGraph "VelocityGraph") library.
+Available on NuGet.

 ## Credits
 Special thanks to the authors and contributors of the original library: